 The interest applicable to a Covered Bond Loan depends on several factors, one of which is the interest applicable to other investments with a corresponding term.
-Interest may be set at a floating interest rate based on EURIBOR or STIBOR, plus a margin, or at a fixed interest rate.
+Interest may be set at a floating interest rate based on EURIBOR or STIBOR (or any reference rate replacing STIBOR or EURIBOR in accordance with section 6 (Replacement of Base Rate) of the General Terms and Conditions), plus a margin, or at a fixed interest rate.
 The interest structure applicable to a specific Covered Bond Loan will be stated in the Final Terms.